Developer Guide

 How unreferenced tags are “garbage collected”?

-The garbage collection of unreferenced tags takes place whenever the AddressBook
+The garbage collection of unreferenced tags takes place whenever the AddressBook listener detects an update event in the UniqueClientList.

-objects that are not referenced by any clients.
-The design choice of doubly linking the tag and client further help facilitate this process since the “reference state” of the Tag
+The garbage collector will iterate through the UniqueTagList and remove all Tag objects that are not referenced by any clients.
+The design choice of doubly linking the tag and client further help facilitate this process since the “reference state” of the Tag has become easily available as a result.

 4.7.1.3 Delete a client